raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 ### Stop all motors!

-You're going to write some simple code to test that everything is working and see which pin makes each wheel go in each direction.
+You're going to write some simple code to test that everything is working and see which pin makes each wheel go in a direction.
 But first of all, you're going to write a software _kill code_ script to stop all the motors.

 --- task ---